These Christmas Bliss Balls make a beautiful edible Christmas gift for teachers, family members or friends

 WARNING: Date and Nut Mini Christmas Puddings are highly addictive.
 Try not to eat all the mixture before actually making the puddings!

-I made these in my food processor and I used Medjool dates, which are lovely and soft and break up well for mixing.
+- Dates: Medjool dates are lovely and soft and break up well for mixing.
 If you are using dates that are drier then you may wish to soak them in hot water before adding them to the food processor.
-If you have a premium blender then you could also make these in the blender.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kind-friendly inspiration on Pinterest and Instagram.

 - 1 tsp Ground Cinnamon

 - Place the dates, nuts, orange zest and spices into a food processor and blend until the mixture is broken down into a sticky crumb

 - Using your hands, roll the mixture into tablespoon-sized balls.
 I made 10 balls from the mixture.
 Place in the refrigerator.

 - Melt the chocolate using either the microwave method or double boiler method (see notes)

 - Add a little chocolate to the top of each ball and allow it to drizzle down the edge of the balls.